 The burning pan covered with the screen shall be moved back to its original position (phase A).
 No extinguishing of the [RESS] shall be done.
-The [RESS] and the temperature shall be monitored for the panet of the removal of the pan.
+The [RESS] and its original position be monitored for after the removal of the pan.
 The phase D can be stopped as soon as a decrease of the RESS temperature is